 The highlighted areas above have the following effect:

-1. Assign the path /var/lib/nvidia-docker/volumes/nvidia_driver/latest to a container volume named nvidia
+to a container volume namednvidia

-3. Run the container in privileged mode
+inside the container - Run the container in privileged mode

 Why Privileged Mode?

-Privileged mode is required because the NVIDIA libraries and tools need access to the underlying hardware for a number of its operations; privileged mode enables a container to perform operations that would normally be sandboxed or not permitted via the cgroups mechanism in Linux.
-For this reason we need to set the Privileged flag on the job definition so that your jobs can access the GPU as required.
+Privileged mode is required because the NVIDIA libraries and tools need access to the underlying hardware for a number of its operations; privileged mode enables a container to perform operations that would normally be sandboxed or not permitted via the cgroups

 This does come with some additional security implications so it is important to understand what risks this brings.
 You can read more in the security section of the Docker website to understand what this means for your containers.